Accurate Benchmarking

 const elapsed2 = benchmarkTotal(method2, 1_000_000);

-This approach is sufficient for qualitatively comparing method1
+This approach is sufficient for qualitatively comparing method1 and method2

 to see which one is faster.